-Experimental monthly estimates of international trade in services, February 2019
+Experimental monthly estimates of international trade in services, May 2019

 Released at 8:30 a.m.
-Eastern time in The Daily, Thursday, April 18, 2019
+Eastern time in The Daily, Thursday, July 18, 2019

 Experimental estimates of Canada's international trade in services are now available upon request.
-This month's release includes data for February as well as revised figures for January 2018 to January 2019.
+This month's release includes data for May, as well as revised figures for January to April 2019.

-In February, imports of services were down \$321 million to \$12.3 billion, while exports edged down \$45 million to \$10.2 billion.
-As a result, Canada's estimated monthly deficit in international trade in services narrowed by \$275 million to \$2.1 billion.
-By category of services, the main contributors were the increase in the commercial services surplus and the decrease in the transportation services deficit.
-Imports of transport services were down \$161 million in February due to lower imports of merchandise by water and a decline in passenger fares payments.
+In May, exports of services increased \$173 million to \$10.5 billion, while imports were down \$163 million to \$12.0 billion.
+As a result, Canada's estimated monthly deficit in international trade in services narrowed by \$335 million to \$1.5 billion.
+By category of services, lower deficits on travel and transportation services accounted for all the reduction in the deficit in May.